 - 5. Provide students who are retained with a high-performing teacher who can address the needs of the student, based on student performance data and above-satisfactory performance appraisals; and - 6.
-In addition to required reading enhancement and acceleration strategies, provide students who are retained with at least one of the following instructional options: - a. supplemental tutoring in scientific-research-based reading services in addition to the regular reading block, including tutoring before or after school, - b. a parent-guided "Read at Home" assistance plan, as developed by the State Department of Education, the purpose of which is to encourage regular parent-guided home reading, or - c. a mentor or tutor with specialized reading training. - O. Beginning with the 2011-2012 school year, each school district shall establish a Reading Enhancement and Acceleration Development (READ) Initiative.
+In addition to required reading enhancement and acceleration strategies, provide students who are retained with at least one of the following instructional options: - a. supplemental tutoring in scientific-research-based reading services in addition to the regular reading block, including tutoring before or after school, - b. a parent-guided "Read at Home" assistance plan, as developed by the State Department of Education, the purpose of which is to encourage regular parent-guided home reading, or c. a mentor or tutor with specialized reading training.

+- O. Beginning with the 2011-2012 school year, each school district shall establish a Reading Enhancement and Acceleration Development (READ) Initiative.
 The focus of the READ Initiative shall be to prevent the retention of third-grade students by offering intensive accelerated reading instruction to third-grade students who failed to meet standards for promotion to fourth grade and to kindergarten through third-grade students who are exhibiting a reading deficiency.
-The READ Initiative shall:

-- 1. Be provided to all kindergarten through third-grade students at risk of retention as identified by the assessments administered pursuant to the Reading Sufficiency Act.
+The READ Initiative shall: - 1.
+Be provided to all kindergarten through third-grade students at risk of retention as identified by the assessments administered pursuant to the Reading Sufficiency Act.
 The assessment used shall measure phonemic awareness, phonics, fluency, vocabulary, and comprehension; - 2.
 Be provided during regular school hours in addition to the regular reading instruction; and - 3.
-Provide a state-approved reading curriculum that, at a minimum, meets the following specifications: - a. assists students assessed as exhibiting a reading deficiency in developing the ability to read at grade level, - provides skill development in phonemic awareness, phonics, fluency, vocabulary, and comprehension, - c. provides a scientific-research-based and reliable assessment, - d. provides initial and ongoing analysis of the reading progress of each student, - e. is implemented during regular school hours, - f. provides a curriculum in core academic subjects to assist the student in maintaining or meeting proficiency levels for the appropriate grade in all academic subjects, g. establishes at each school, where applicable, an Intensive Acceleration Class for retained third-grade students who subsequently score at the unsatisfactory below the proficient level on the reading portion of the statewide criterion-referenced tests.
+Provide a state-approved reading curriculum that, at a minimum, meets the following specifications: - a. assists students assessed as exhibiting a reading deficiency in developing the ability to read at grade level, - b. provides skill development in phonemic awareness, phonics, fluency, vocabulary, and comprehension,

+- c. provides a scientific-research-based and reliable assessment, - d. provides initial and ongoing analysis of the reading progress of each student, - e. is implemented during regular school hours, - f. provides a curriculum in core academic subjects to assist the student in maintaining or meeting proficiency levels for the appropriate grade in all academic subjects, - g. establishes at each school, where applicable, an Intensive Acceleration Class for retained third-grade students who subsequently score below the proficient level on the reading portion of the statewide criterion-referenced tests.
 The focus of the Intensive Acceleration Class shall be to increase the reading level of a child at least two grade levels in one (1) school year.
-The Intensive Acceleration Class shall:
+The Intensive Acceleration Class shall: - (1) be provided to any student in the third grade who scores below the proficient level on the reading portion of the statewide criterion-referenced tests and who was retained in the third grade the prior year because of scoring below the proficient level on the reading portion of the statewide criterion-referenced tests,